Introduction

 Path display:

-/path/to/dir) → absolute output paths
+--global→ absolute output paths

 Output is one path per line (stdout), with a count printed to stderr: